Breaking the mass-sheet degeneracy in strong lensing mass modeling with weak lensing observations: Results

+In this section, we analysed the same mock lensing profiles described in Section \ref{re:obs_results} but with rescaled covariance matrices.
 We increased the number of samples in the stacked lensing profiles by 2, 10, 20, 140, and 500 times and performed analyses with each case and results are listed in Table \ref{tab:BFP_observed_multiplication}.\footnote{The covariance matrix depends on sample size.
 If sample size in a stacked lensing profile increases by factor of $x$, the corresponding covariance matrix shrinks by the factor of $1/x$.
 Therefore, we divide the covariance matrix by 2, 10, 20, 140, and 500 and consider that is equivalent to increasing sample size by corresponding factors. } For both profiles, one-dimensional likelihood distribution and two-dimensional contours for each free parameters for increased sample size by 140 times (a factor achievable by LSST survey) are shown in Fig.\ \ref{fig:obs_fitting_multiplication} in blue color.
 From Table \ref{tab:BFP_observed_multiplication}, if we double the current sample size of the HSC data, we can achieve $6.61 - 7.24 \%$ precision on $\lambda_{\rm tot}$ constraint.
 Similarly, if we increase the sample size by 10, 20, and 140 times, we can achieve $3.50 - 5.94 \%$, $2.72 - 5.42 \%$, and $1.34 - 3.03 \%$ precision on $\lambda_{\rm tot}$ respectively.
 On the other hand, to achieve $0.67-1.64 \%$ precision we need to increase our current HSC galaxy-galaxy sample by 500 times.

 On the basis of the survey area of LSST, we can expect to achieve at least 140 times the current galaxy-galaxy lensing samples of the HSC data.
 Therefore, we expect to achieve $\sim 1.34 - 3.03 \%$ precision on $\lambda_{\rm tot}$ constraint using galaxy-galaxy lensing samples from the LSST data.
 Similarly, the Euclid survey could also provide similar constraints on $\lambda_{\rm tot}$.
 On the other hand, 500 times the current galaxy-galaxy lensing sample size of HSC which leads to $\sim 1\%$ precision on the $\lambda_{\rm tot}$ constraint is not achievable from the LSST survey and need a larger survey than LSST or combination of data from different survey.